lloda/guile-ffi-cblas/README.md

+### guile-ffi-cblas

-**guile-ffi-cblas** is a set of Guile FFI bindings for two libraries of linear algebra subprograms, **CBLAS** and **BLIS**.
+This is a set of Guile FFI bindings for two libraries of linear algebra subprograms, **CBLAS** and **BLIS**.
 They provide operations such as vector dot product, matrix-vector product, matrix-matrix product, and so on.

 The bindings for either library are entirely independent.
 You do not need to have **BLIS** installed to use the **CBLAS** bindings or viceversa.
-I am packaging them together because the bindings happen to share some amount of code.
+I am packaging them together because the bindings happen to share a lot of the code.

 **CBLAS** (or **BLAS**) is an established standard.
 It's by far the more popular library, and it probably has the fastest implementation on your